juanmirod/isometric-game/project-structure.md

 - **`index.html`**: The main HTML file that serves as the entry point for the game.
 It sets up the basic HTML structure and includes the main JavaScript file.

 - **`js/main.js`**: This is the core of the game.
 It initializes the Phaser game engine, sets up the game scene, and contains the main game loop.
-It handles rendering the map and trees, and manages camera controls for panning and zooming.
+It handles rendering the map with height-based positioning and trees, implements proper depth sorting for isometric elevation, and manages camera controls for panning and zooming.

 - **`js/terrain/`**: This folder contains all terrain-related modules:

-  - **`terrain.js`**: Advanced procedural terrain generation system with climate types, rivers, coastlines, and sophisticated tile placement rules
+  - **`terrain.js`**: Advanced procedural terrain generation system with climate types, rivers, coastlines, sophisticated tile placement rules, and height representation (0-2 levels) for true isometric elevation
-  - **`terrain.test.js`**: Comprehensive unit tests for the terrain generation system
+  - **`terrain.test.js`**: Comprehensive unit tests for the terrain generation system including height validation
   - **`README.md`**: Detailed documentation of the terrain generation features and API

 - **`js/tree.js`**: This module generates textures for the trees in the game.
 It provides a function to create tree textures with customizable options, such as the shape and color of the leaves.